Find similar products:

 If a child under 12 accidentally uses or swallows some of this medicine, take them to casualty immediately.
 Take the medicine and this leaflet with you.
 Nicotine ingestion by a child may cause severe poisoning.

 Most people can use this medicine without any problems but sometimes you may notice some side effects.
-Many of these effects are due to nicotine, they may also happen when you smoke.
+Many of these effects are due to nicotine, they may also happen when you smoke/vape.

 These effects include:

-You may also get these effects if you are not used to inhaling tobacco when you smoke.
+You may also get these effects if you are not used to inhaling tobacco smoke or vaping.
 You may be able to relieve these effects by using the sprays less often.

 These effects include: